LemesoftNostalgic/sprint-o-matic/README.md

 Using the **--accurate** command-line parameter requires relatively modern Linux PC due to its search algorithms that run in separate processes.

-The World series maps take a while to start, sometimes even half a minute or so.
-The time is well spent on map data downloading and track rendering.

 ## Usage